microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedroleeligibilityschedule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the schedule for an eligible role assignment through Azure AD Privileged Identity Management.
-A `roleEligibilitySchedule` is created by `roleEligibilityRequest` and is used to instantiate a `roleEligibilityInstance`.
+A `roleEligibilitySchedule` is created by `roleEligibilityScheduleRequest` and is used to instantiate a `roleEligibilityInstance`.
 We support list and get operations to retrieve the schedule for the purpose of viewing current and future eligible assignments.

 Inherits from [unifiedRoleScheduleBase](../resources/unifiedroleschedulebase.md).